richafnu/Viva/Viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks.md

 # Network migration - Consolidate multiple Viva Engage networks

-If you have multiple email domains in your Microsoft 365 tenant, and those email domains support *two or more Viva Engage networks*, you must consolidate your Viva Engage networks into one.
-For example, if your company has multiple business units or subsidiaries, each with its own Viva Engage network on the same tenant, those networks must be consolidated.
+If you have multiple email domains in your Microsoft 365 tenant, *and those email domains support two or more Viva Engage networks*, you must consolidate your Viva Engage networks into a single one.
+For example, if your company has multiple business units or subsidiaries, each with its own Viva Engage network on the same tenant, you must consolidate those networks.

 > [!NOTE]
 > Read this article if you manage multiple Viva Engage networks.